bats3c/EvtMute/README.md

     rule disable { condition: true }

-We will need to start by injection the hook into the event service.
+We will need to start by injecting the hook into the event service.

     .\SharpEvtMute.exe --Inject